hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Did recorded music cause the _total_ number of musicians making a living from music go up or down (relative to the overall decline of the middle class)?
 I don't know if numbers are available for this.

 **Lil Nas X** is one of my favorite examples of how new technologies create new musical opportunities.
 At one point he was just some unemployed guy in his bedroom, finding beats online and rapping over them.
 He found a beat by some Dutch guy making beats in his attic—that he'd made by sampling a Nine Inch Nails song—and licensed it for $30; Lil Nas X shared his song  ["Old Town Road,"](https://en.wikipedia.org/wiki/Old_Town_Road) online, and it became huge...  the megahit of 2019.
-This is not a path to success that many people follow, but online platforms can potentially allow many people to reach niche audiences as well.
+This is not a path to success that many people can follow (online distribution platforms may lead to rich-get-richer effects), but online platforms can potentially allow many people to reach niche audiences as well.

 <center>
 <iframe title="New York Times Video - Embed Player" width="480" height="321" frameborder="0" scrolling="no" allowfullscreen="true" marginheight="0" marginwidth="0" id="nyt_video_player" src="https://www.nytimes.com/video/players/offsite/index.html?videoId=100000006445156"></iframe>